KartikKannapur/Twitter-Bot/README.md

 Setup
 =========
 1. Source:
 We want to auto-retweet any tweet that mentiones the account - @CodeTerminal.
 The Twitter Search API is part of Twitter's v1.1 REST API.
-Search for the account @CodeTerminal in the Twitter Search Bar, the URL loaded will be something like this - https://twitter.com/search?q=%40CodeTerminal.

-Replace "https://twitter.com/search" with "https://api.twitter.com/1.1/search/tweets.json" and you will get -           https://api.twitter.com/1.1/search/tweets.json?q=%40CodeTerminal
+Search for the account @CodeTerminal in the Twitter Search Bar, the URL loaded will be something like this - https://twitter.com/search?q=%40CodeTerminal.Replace "https://twitter.com/search" with "https://api.twitter.com/1.1/search/tweets.json" and you will get -           https://api.twitter.com/1.1/search/tweets.json?q=%40CodeTerminal

 2. Twitter Account:
 You can either use an existing Twitter account or create a new one for your Bot.